ErrorTzy/writings/papers/WS_Draft.md

 irreducible intentionality

-normativity and mistakes: the normality, wrongness
+normativity and mistakes: the normality, wrongness; the concept of "mistake" itself is learned through social interaction.

 # II